UofT-UTSC-CS-sandbox/final-term-project-campusconnect/doc/sprint0/product_backlog.md

     - Acceptance criteria: Given the student is viewing the tutor’s profile, when they click the give feedback button, they should be able to rate (out of 5 stars) and write feedback for the tutor.
     - Priority: Medium

+# Non-Functional Requirements and System Constraints

+#### Non-Functional Requirements

+1. AI transcription should be fast and 99% accurate
+2. Chat should be real-time
+3. Video/audio calls should be high-quality

+#### System Constraints

+1. Resume uploads should be allowed in either PDF or DOCX format